-To clean your golf shafts properly, simply be sure to remove dirt and grime with water and a detergent-based solution.
-Rinse the solution, dry and store in a cool, dry environment.
+To clean your golf club shafts properly, simply remove dirt and grime with water and a detergent-based solution.
+Rinse the solution, dry it, and store in a cool, dry environment.
 But sure to examine grip area and shafts for wear and tear and replace as needed.

 Cover the heads of your woods and putter to avoid excessive damage.
 Take care of your clubs and you’ll get the most out of your game.

 What Tools do I Need to Clean the Shaft, Clubhead and Grip?

 Just as a carpenter needs proper tools for completing a project, so too does a golfer need the proper materials to effectively clean golf clubs.
 Fortunately, cleaning clubs requires just a few basic, inexpensive tools and materials.

 These tools include a plastic bucket, a brush with small soft, non-metallic bristles, a mild dishwashing liquid detergent, a rag for washing, and a towel for drying.

 Create a cleaning solution that will do the best job that requires the proper water temperature.

 After adding detergent to the bucket, add enough water to cover the heads of your clubs.

 Be sure the water is warm, but if it’s too hot to touch, it could melt the glue the small plastic that holds the heads to the shaft.

 Failing to clean the grips on your clubs could result in your club twisting in your hands on the swing or even worse, completely losing the club on the follow-through, potentially throwing the club farther than the ball is hit.